Augustin007/usefulpy/README.md

 # _usefulpy_
 _A module filled with many useful functions and modules in various subjects._

+#### summary
 Simple resources and modules for a cleaner looking program

 These are all simple functions that pop up a lot in programming, nothing particularily difficult or brilliant, but geared to cut down a lot of little bits of code that can become quite messy.

-These have no requirements, just unzip the folder and put the folder where python can see it.
-Designed in python 3.8 and later 3.9

 While these codes have a long way to go to be perfect, they can be quite helpful

+#### download

+These have no requirements, just unzip the folder and put the folder where python can see it. mathematics is in a zip file, so in order for this to work, unzipping the folder within the folder is also necessary _note_ Designed in python 3.8 and later in 3.9

 ## validation
 ### version 1.1.2